kpritam/kubernetes-elk/README.md

 - VirtualBox

-- Minikube or existing kubernetes cluster on AWS, GCE etc.
+- Minikube or any existing kubernetes cluster(aws, gce etc.) up and running

 ### How to Run